learosema/html-hacking-session/src/index.md

   the most common accessibility issues.
 Only focusing on these would already catch a lot of issues.

+## Issues

+Found something in this document you're not happy with?
+Totally fair point, I wrote it in the very late evening at the [Socrates 2025](https://socrates-conference.de).

+Please consider filing an issue or creating a pull request here: <https://github.com/learosema/html-hacking-session/>

 ## Further Resources

 - The HTML living standard: <https://html.spec.whatwg.org/>